Greenlaw Hall 226, CB #3520

 B.A.
 History, Columbia University, 2001.

-Seth Kotch, assistant professor of digital humanities, conducts research in modern American history (specifically the social and cultural history of criminal justice), digital humanities, and oral history.
+Seth Kotch, assistant professor of digital humanities, conducts research in modern American history (specifically the social history of criminal justice), digital humanities, and oral history.

 His digital projects include “A Red Record,” a student-driven project exploring lynching and its victims in the American South, and “Mapping the Long Women’s Movement,” an experiment in empowering researchers to explore oral histories in new ways.